 How do I link to a page using a label?

 How do I publish multiple posts on a page?

 A static page consists of a title, and a single article.
-The article is created using a wizard extremely similar to the posts editor - but a wizard without an option to set a date, or labels.
+The article is created using a wizard extremely similar to the posts editor - but a wizard without an option to set a date, labels, or jump break.

 If you want multiple articles of content on a page, simply edit the page and add multiple articles, separated by section headers - larger type.
 If you wish, you can add links to the section headers, and / or link to the section headers using anchor links.

-If you want to index or reference an article in your blog using a date or label, you publish a post.
-If you want to index an article using only a static link in a post, a linklist, or a tab bar, you publish a page.
+If you want to index an article using only a static link in a post, a linklist, or a tab bar, you can publish a page.
+If you want to index or reference an article in your blog using a date or label, or from the main page, you can publish a post.